-Students who are EU or EEA nationals (i.e. citizens of the 27 EU member states, and Norway, Iceland, Liechtenstein, Switzerland) DO NOT require a visa to study here.
+Students who are EU or EEA nationals (i.e. citizens of the 27 EU member states, Norway, Iceland, Liechtenstein and Switzerland) DO NOT require a visa to study here.
 It is enough to arrive with a valid passport (or national ID card).
-If they intend to stay in the Czech Republic for longer than 3 months, they can request a certificate of temporary residence or a permanent residence permit to be issued.
+If they intend to stay in the Czech Republic for longer than 3 months, they may request a certificate of temporary residence or a permanent residence permit to be issued.
+In the uncertain times of the Corona-virus epidemic, this seems very useful.